 Chateau Dalem Vineyards, Terroir, Grapes, Winemaking

-The 10 hectare vineyard of Chateau Dalem is planted to 90% Merlot and 10% Cabernet Franc.
-Previously, the estate had devoted 10% of the vineyard of Chateau Dalem to Cabernet Sauvignon.
+The 18 hectare vineyard of Chateau Dalem is planted to 80% Merlot and 20% Cabernet Franc.
+This is a big change in the vineyards.
+First the vineyard has almost doubled in size since it was last acquired.
+For the grape varietals planted, previously, the estate had devoted 10% of the vineyard of Chateau Dalem to Cabernet Sauvignon.
 Those vines have been removed and those parcels have been replaced.
+There is also more Cabernet Franc in the vineyard these days.
 The terroir is a mix of clay and limestone soils with a south, by south east facing exposure.
 The vines are old.
 On average, the vines are 40 years of age.
 The vineyard is planted to a vine density that ranges from 6,000 vine per hectare to 6,600 vines per hectare.

 To produce the wine of Chateau Dalem, the wines are vinified in traditional, temperature controlled, concrete vats.
 The vats range in size to allow for parcel by parcel vinification.
 Malolactic fermentation takes place in barrel.
 The wine of Chateau Dalem is aged in 40% new, French oak barrels for an average of 18 months.
 In 2008, the estate introduced a second wine, Tenation de Dalem.
 The average annual production of Chateau Dalem is close to 5,500 cases per vintage.